bruceravel/larch-plugin-tutorial/mback/boilerplate.md

 available to our plugin.
 Finally, we import the symbol for the complementary error function from [SciPy](http://scipy.org/).

-The last line defines a constant which will be used repeatedly throughout the MBACK plugin.
+The last line defines a constant which will be used in several places in the MBACK plugin.